mc-smp/AdvancedServerList/docs/api/reference/api/ch.andre601.advancedserverlist.api/placeholderprovider.md

 methods:
   - name: 'parsePlaceholder'
     description: |
-      Method called by AdvancedServerList's StringReplacer class to replace any appearances of `${<identifier> <placeholder> with whatever value a matching PlaceholderProvider may return.
+      Method called by AdvancedServerList's StringReplacer class to replace any appearances of `${<identifier> <placeholder>}` with whatever value a matching PlaceholderProvider may return.

       Returning `null` will be treated as an invalid placeholder by the plugin, making it return the placeholder as-is without any changes.
     parameters: